• luoc 9 months ago

 I suppose there's some noise in any voting system, and it's fine if the magnitude is small and its distribution random.
 Looking at the US, I'd be more worried about gerrymandering than a few votes from the dead.

-• alphazard an hour ago
+• alphazard 9 months ago

 > I suppose there's some noise in any voting system, and it's fine if the magnitude is small and its distribution random.